WebDevBernard/ICBC_E-Stamp_Tool/README.md

 **The `icbc_e-stamp_and_copy_tool` will check for duplicates, it is not necessary to delete the output folder.
 Stamping is limited to 10 pdfs.**

-The Excel sheet is only needed for copying blank policy documents to a backup location; the script works without it. icbc_e-stamp_and_copy_tool requires an existing folder path; subfolders must exist or files will copy to the root.
-This prevents accidental folder creation from typos.
+The Excel sheet is only needed for copying blank policy documents to a backup location.
+You can delete the Excel sheet and the script will still work. icbc_e-stamp_and_copy_tool requires an existing folder path to work.
+Subfolders must also exist or files will copy to the root.
+This is designed to prevent users from creating new folders from misspellings in the Excel Sheet.

 The `bulk_copy_icbc_tool` does not require an output folder or any subfolder to exist already.
 It will automatically create the output folder and any producer folder.
 After the script completes, it will generate a log.txt in the script folder with all the pdfs that could not be copied.